Mandate for Syria and the Lebanon: States created during the French Mandate

-Arriving in Lebanon, the French were received as liberators by the Christian community, but in the rest of Syria, they were faced with strong resistance.
+Arriving in Lebanon, the French were received as protectors by many Maronite Christians, who saw their rule as a step toward autonomy, but in the rest of Syria, the French faced widespread resistance.

 The mandate region was subdivided into six states.
 They were the states of Damascus (1920), Aleppo (1920), Alawites (1920), Jabal Druze (1921), the autonomous Sanjak of Alexandretta (1921, modern-day Hatay), and the State of Greater Lebanon (1920), which became later the modern country of Lebanon.

-The borders of these states were based in part on the sectarian geography in Syria.
+While these divisions were partly were based in part on the sectarian demographics, they also reflected French colonial strategy.
+By encouraging localized identities, the French sought to weaken nationalist movements prevent the emergence of a unified identity.
 Many of the different Syrian sects were hostile to the French mandate and to the division it created, as shown by the numerous revolts that the French encountered in all of the Syrian states.
 The Maronite Christians of Mount Lebanon, on the other hand, were a community with a dream of independence that was being realized under the French.
 Therefore, Greater Lebanon was the exception among the newly formed states.

 It took France three years from 1920 to 1923 to gain full control over Syria and to quell all the insurgencies that broke out, notably in the Alawite territories, Mount Druze and Aleppo.

 Although there were uprisings in the different states, the French deliberately gave different ethnic and religious groups in the Levant their own lands in the hopes of prolonging their rule.
 The French hoped to fragment the various groups in the region, to mitigate support for the Syrian nationalist movement seeking to end colonial rule.
 The administration of the state governments was heavily dominated by the French.
 Local authorities were given very little power and did not have the authority to independently decide policy.
 The small amount of power that local leaders had could easily be overruled by French officials.
 The French did everything in their power to prevent people in the Levant from developing self-sufficient governing bodies.